arsalanshaikh13/circleci-dynamic-config/read.md

 # What this repo now does (high level)

-1. Detects file changes using a path → mapping table.
+1. Packs/merges YAML fragments into a dynamic continuation config at runtime.
-2. Produces a parameters JSON and a list of config fragments to include.
+2. Detects file changes using a path → mapping table.
-3. Packs/merges YAML fragments into a dynamic continuation config at runtime.
+3. Produces a parameters JSON and a list of config files from the matched mappings to generate config file for child pipeline.
 4. Continues the pipeline with the generated config and the mapped parameters.
-5. Optionally triggers another pipeline (same repo / other branch / other repo) via CircleCI API.
+5. Optionally triggers another pipeline (same repo / other branch / other repo / other ci vendor ) via CircleCI API.

 ---